 The Pennsylvania State Employees' Retirement System provides certain management and administrative services to the DCP on an ongoing basis.
-During 2013 and 2012, the DCP paid \$225 and \$237 thousand for those services, respectively.
-Effective July 1, 2013, the DCP receives \$275,000 annually from the TPA to cover these costs.
+During 2014 and 2013, the DCP paid approximately \$281,000 and approximately \$225,000 for those services, respectively.
+An increase in the cost of the new contract between the commonwealth's treasurer and its custodian accounted for the majority of the increased costs in 2014.
+Effective July 1, 2013, the DCP receives \$275,000 annually from the Third Party Administrator (TPA) to cover these costs, which is a reduction of third party expenses.